lbxa/3900-project-eval/README.md

 Scalability Score: 4

 Strengths:
-- The project addresses a significant and timely issue related to digital identity and privacy, specifically focusing on the concept of Self-Sovereign Identity (SSI), which could have a substantial impact on user privacy and data security.
+- The project addresses a significant and current problem in the digital identity space, particularly concerning the security and privacy challenges of centralized identity management systems.
-- The project builds on an existing codebase, which means the students can focus on extending and refining rather than starting from scratch, making it more feasible within the timeframe.
+- The project has clear technical objectives, including the implementation of verifiable credentials with selective disclosure and unlinkability, which can have robust future applications.

 Weaknesses:
-- The project requires a considerable breadth of skills including software engineering, library design, protocol implementation, and app/web development, which might be challenging for a team to master within 10 weeks.
+- The project’s existing codebase and the need to work without a defined language might present integration challenges and steep learning curves, especially given the short 10-week timeframe.
-- The reliance on an existing codebase could limit creativity and innovation, and the current codebase may require significant refactoring to meet the new project goals, increasing the risk of encountering unexpected issues.
+- The requirement to fully implement a complex and interconnected multi-party system might be overly ambitious.
+There are numerous technical challenges, including protocol design, library creation, and UI/UX considerations.

 Suggestions for Improvement:
-- Narrow the scope to focus on implementing a single, but complete, user scenario in depth (e.g., driver's license verification at a bar).
-This allows the team to produce a polished and thoroughly tested demo, reducing the technical debt from attempting too many features.
+- Consider narrowing the scope of the deliverables.
+For example, instead of a fully comprehensive demo application, focus on perfecting one key aspect like the digital wallet with selective disclosure.
-- Introduce a clear and detailed project timeline with milestones and deliverables.
-Given the complexity, weekly targets would help manage progress and identify potential roadblocks early.
-Additionally, ensure a strong emphasis on testing from the beginning to catch integration issues sooner rather than later.
+- Provide more detailed timelines and intermediate milestones to better manage the project scope and ensure all key components are addressed sequentially.
+This could improve feasibility and ensure more polished deliverables.

 P16 - Region-attention based medical image segmentation Impact Score: 4
-Feasibility Score: 3
+Feasibility Score: 2
-Scalability Score: 4
+Scalability Score: 3

 Strengths:
-- The project addresses a significant problem in the medical field: accurate segmentation of medical images, which is crucial for diagnosis and treatment planning.
+- The project addresses a significant problem in the medical domain, aiming to improve diagnostic accuracy and speed, which has clear societal benefits.
-- The use of region-based attention mechanisms in deep learning is a cutting-edge approach with the potential to enhance the precision and robustness of medical image segmentation.
+- Utilizes cutting-edge techniques in computer vision and deep learning, providing students with relevant and advanced skills in AI and medical imaging applications.

 Weaknesses:
-- The project may face significant challenges due to the scarcity of annotated datasets and the inherent complexity of medical image segmentation tasks.
+- The project might be overly ambitious for a 10-week timeframe, considering the complexity of implementing region-based attention models and the need to tackle two distinct segmentation tasks.
-- The requirement to develop a user interface adds an extra layer of complexity that could divert focus from the core technical challenges of the project.
+- Dependence on high-quality annotated datasets, which are often scarce, could be a significant barrier.
+Moreover, the requirement for building a user interface adds to the complexity.

 Suggestions for Improvement:
-- Consider reducing the scope by focusing on a single segmentation task (either skin lesions or multi-organ nuclei) to ensure depth rather than breadth.
-This would make the project more manageable within the 10-week timeframe.
+- Narrow the project's scope to focus on a single segmentation task (either skin lesions or multi-organ nuclei) to make it more feasible within the given timeframe.
-- Increase collaboration with medical professionals to ensure the clinical relevance and practicality of the segmentation results.
-This could also help in acquiring diverse and high-quality training datasets.
+- Provide a more detailed project plan emphasizing the division of work, incremental milestones, and specific learning modules to ensure intermediate skills can be acquired effectively.
+Additionally, consider leveraging pre-existing frameworks and models to reduce the development time required.

-P17 - Finding, extrapolating, recommending and map connections in social media data sets Impact Score: 3
+P17 - Finding, extrapolating, recommending and map connections in social media data sets Impact Score: 4
-Feasibility Score: 3
+Feasibility Score: 2
-Scalability Score: 4
+Scalability Score: 3

 Strengths:
-- The project covers an important and current topic involving large data sets and social media, areas that are very relevant in today's digital world.
+- The project addresses a relevant and significant problem in the field of social media analysis which can have important applications in marketing, user experience, and connection recommendations.
-- The use of big data analytics, recommendation systems, and visualization can provide students with exposure to complex and in-demand technical skills.
+- It offers a comprehensive experience in various facets of computer science including software development, data analysis, and algorithm design, thus providing a well-rounded exposure to practical and technical skills.

 Weaknesses:
-- The project scope seems overly broad, with multiple complex tasks such as finding connections in large datasets, mapping these connections, and developing recommendation systems.
-This could result in a lack of focus.
+- The requirement to extrapolate and recommend connections is highly complex and likely overcomplicated, especially given the short 10-week timeline and the diverse backgrounds of the students.
-- Data privacy and ethical concerns are not addressed, which is crucial for a project dealing with potentially sensitive social media data.
+- There is a substantial need for knowledge in various domains including big data analytics, recommendation algorithms, and both front and back-end development.
+This might be highly challenging for students, particularly if they lack prior expertise in any of these areas.

 Suggestions for Improvement:
-- Narrow the scope of the project to focus on one or two primary objectives, such as either mapping connections or developing a recommendation system, to ensure a more focused and manageable project.
+- Simplify the scope of the project by focusing on a smaller subset of the problem.
+For instance, instead of both mapping and recommending connections, the team could choose to focus solely on an advanced visualization tool for social media connections initially.
-- Include a clear plan on how to address data privacy and ethical considerations.
-This could involve guidelines on data anonymization or securing necessary permissions for data usage.
+- Introduce intermediate milestones with smaller, well-defined deliverables.
+This can help maintain progress and ensure that the project does not become too overwhelming, and can be adjusted according to the capabilities and progress of the team.

 P18 - Business Process for SMEs Utilizing E-invoicing APIs Impact Score: 3